openmsupply/conforma-docs/docs/public/content/docs/contributing/how-to-contribute.md

 +++
 title = "How to Contribute"
-description = "Contribute to AdiDoks, improve documentation, or submit to showcase." date = 2021-05-01T18:10:00+00:00 updated = 2021-05-01T18:10:00+00:00 draft = false
+description = "Contribute to Conforma, improve documentation, or submit to showcase." date = 2021-05-01T18:10:00+00:00 updated = 2021-05-01T18:10:00+00:00 draft = false